 For over a decade, Clayton Christian has proudly served the students of Montana.
 During his tenure on the Board of Regents (5/2006-12/2011) Christian was a champion for common course numbering, tuition freezes, and other system initiatives aimed at increasing student access, success, and affordability.
 As chair of the Board of Regents, he continued to focus on implementing measures to improve system accountability, transparency, productivity, and increased confidence in higher education.
 He was and continues to be an advocate for increased opportunities in distance learning, a measure that continues to have a significant impact on a state that encompasses over 147,000 square miles.
 In 2012, Christian was asked to continue his service to Montana as the Commissioner of Higher Education.
 Under his leadership and on behalf of the Board of Regents and in partnership with university presidents, he has elevated Montana’s educational system that serves nearly 45,000 students and 9,000 faculty annually at 16 public colleges and universities.
 As commissioner, Christian has leveraged public and private partnerships to dramatically increase growth in workforce development, implemented innovative state investments which yielded record amounts of university-based research, and implemented performance-based funding with institutional incentives for student retention.

-Barbara Damron is currently a professor and senior advisor to the Dean at the University of New Mexico College of Nursing.
-She also holds a faculty appointment at the UNM School of Medicine’s Department of Family & Community Medicine.
+Barbara Damron is currently a tenured professor and senior advisor to the Dean at the University of New Mexico College of Nursing.
+She also is a tenured professor at the UNM School of Medicine’s Department of Family & Community Medicine, and Senior Advisor to the Director for Project ECHO.
 Prior to that, she served as the Chief Government Relations Officer for the University of New Mexico.
 She was also New Mexico’s Cabinet Secretary of Higher Education for four years.